The Naked Time: Plot

 Chief Engineer Scott regains control of engineering from Riley, but Riley has shut down the engines.
 It will be impossible to restart them by normal procedures before the Enterprise burns up.

 Spock becomes infected when Nurse Chapel takes his hands and confesses her love for him.
 Spock struggles to contain his emotions, and infects Captain James T. Kirk when he tries to help.
 McCoy studies blood samples from his patients and water from Psi 2000 and finds that the water from the planet possesses a previously undetected complex chain of molecules that affects humanoids like alcohol, depressing the centers of judgment and self-control, and is transmitted by touch.
 He develops a serum to reverse the effects, administering the initial doses to the command crew to allow them to bring the ship back under control.

 Kirk orders Scott to make a full-power restart of the warp engines, a dangerous process that mixes matter and antimatter in a cold state to create a controlled implosion and drive the ship away from the planet.
 This is suggested by a theory postulating a relationship between time and antimatter, but it has never before been attempted.
-The restart is successful, propelling the Enterprise at impossible speed away from the planet into a space-time warp that sends the ship back 71 hours in time.
+The restart is successful, propelling the Enterprise at impossible speed away from the planet into a spacetime warp that sends the ship back 71 hours in time.
 Spock comments that they now know a way to travel back through time.
 Kirk's response is "We may risk it someday, Mr. Spock."